Animals

 Henry Moore’s Sheep

-Henry Spencer Moore was an English artist.
+Henry Spencer Moore was a famous English artist.
 Although his primary role was as a sculptor, there are lots of examples of his sketches.
-His forms are usually abstract human figures, often depicting mother-and-child or reclining figures, but some of the drawings depict animals, for example, sheep.
+His forms are usually abstract human figures, often depicting mother and child or reclining figures, but some of the drawings depict animals, for example, sheep.

 Henry Moore's Sheep